Asheldham

 Asheldham is a village and civil parish in Essex, England.
 It is located about 14 km southeast of Maldon and is 26 km east-southeast from the county town of Chelmsford.
 The village is in the district of Maldon and the parliamentary constituency of Maldon & East Chelmsford.
-The village is part of the combined Asheldham and Dengie Parish Council.
+At the 2021 census the parish had a population of 199.
+The parish shares a grouped parish council with the neighbouring parish of Dengie.

 It is on the Dengie peninsula, and is about 12 miles by road from Maldon.
-According to the 2001 census it had a population of 150, reducing to 142 at the Census 2011.
 The former parish church, dedicated to St Lawrence became redundant in May 1973 and was converted into use as a youth church and residential centre for the Chelmsford Diocese.
 With a chancel, nave and tower dating from the 1300s, it is a Grade II listed building.

 A Ham class minesweeper, HMS Asheldham, launched in September 1953 was named after the hamlet.

 Archeological excavations into Romano-British field systems, Anglo-Saxon graves and medieval buildings have taken place in the village.